 Here's a list of things you need to get started:

-Buying a laptop or notebook can be tricky too, but you can see a list of the best selling laptops and use an accurate hourly Amazon price tracker to find and alert you to the biggest sales, deals and discounts.
+Buying a laptop or notebook can be tricky too, but you can see a list of deals on office supplies to find good quality equipment at great discounts.

 Step four deserves a bit more attention because it will play a huge role in determining how you write, who your audience is, what they want, and how to make money from them.